 Tips For More Moving

 You can scale up your activity by following some simple techniques.
-Here are a few handy tips to follow in your 40s and 50s.
+Here are a few handy tips to follow for being active in your 40s and 50s.

 1. Avoid long hours of sitting